dwerner/sg-engine/README.md

 - Gather input from joysticks
 - ...

-### `mod_rendering`
+### `mod_rendering_x`

-Responsible for the implementation of renderers, this mod could be split into multiples, adding the capacity for orthogonal changes to each renderer at runtime.
+Responsible for the implementation of renderers, adding the capacity for orthogonal changes to each renderer at runtime.
 Of course the renderers need to know how to clean themselves up in addition to initialize.

 Renderer Status: